20 March 1986* (Pb) “Brezhnev” icebreaker, Alliluyeva letters

 RYZHKOV.
 It should be done without television and in one day.

-GORBACHEV.
-Let us instruct Comrades Ligachev and Zaikov to think over the matter and put forward suggestions.
+GORBACHOV.
+Let us instruct Comrades Ligachov and Zaikov to think over the matter and put forward suggestions.

 CHEBRIKOV.
 Her first letters were fine, they showed gratitude.
-In this one, half of it is about problems she never mentioned before.
+Half of this one is about problems she never mentioned before.
 She was taken to hospital this evening with a heart attack.

-GORBACHEV.
-Let us instruct Comrade Ligachev to meet her.
+GORBACHOV.
+Let us instruct Comrade Ligachov to meet her.

 [signed] Lukyanov